 Number of Kegs, Columns, and Taps

-The two most common finishes on a beer dispenser kegerator are stainless steel and black laminate.
+The two most common finishes for the draft beer dispenser are stainless steel and black laminate.
 Some models give you the option of a stainless steel front with black laminate sides.

 - Stainless steel has a classic look and is resistant to dents and scratches.
 In busy bar environments, collisions with the equipment are inevitable, so durability is something to consider.